navikt/CoMap/README.md

 ================

-**System Effects** is a research methodology to explore the 'user' or citizen experience of complex phenomena, drawing on soft systems, fuzzy cognitive mapping and graph theory, aiming to capture the varied nature of the individual experience to enable better intervention design.
+**System Effects** is a research methodology to explore the 'user' or citizen experience of complex phenomena.
+Drawing on soft systems, fuzzy cognitive mapping and graph theory, it aims to capture the varied nature of the individual experience to enable better intervention design.

-This python package provides utilities to support graph analyses of data within the framework of this methodology, such as graph relabelling, graph aggregation, graph analysis tools and tools to minimize the potential leakage of private information in aggregate graphs.
+This python package provides key utilities to support graph analyses of data within the framework of this methodology, such as graph relabelling, graph aggregation, graph analysis tools and tools to minimize the potential leakage of private information in aggregate graphs.